Gomes hits HR, go-ahead single to lift Cubs over D-backs 4-2 - KESQ

 AP Sports Writer

-“I put him up there at the top of the order because he’s got such a quality at-bat,” Cubs manager David Ross said.
-“It doesn’t matter who we’re facing.
-It doesn’t matter — righty, lefty.
-It’s a really good approach.”

-The Cubs have won three out of their past five, which is welcome good news for the franchise after dropping eight of nine.
+The Cubs have won three out of their past five games, which is welcome good news for the franchise after dropping eight of nine.

 The game was tied at 1 until the Cubs sent eight to the plate in the decisive ninth.
 Willson Contreras walked, Seiya Suzuki singled and Ian Happ walked to load the bases with no outs.
 That brought up Gomes, who lined a single to center to make it 2-1.
 Rafael Ortega added a bases-loaded walk and Jason Heyward had an RBI groundout to push the advantage to 4-1.